glennmusa/tf-keyvault-access-policy/README.md

     This step isn't actually necessary, but is valuable to prove that there is no other identity that could be provisioning resources.

-    Login with the Service Principal with Azure CLI:
+    Login as the Service Principal with Azure CLI:

     ```plaintext
     az login --service-principal \